- Military Basics

 - VA Benefits and Services

-VA Benefits and Services is a one-day interactive briefing that teaches service members about VA benefits and programs based on their needs and where they are in their transition journey.
+This one-day interactive briefing teaches service members about the Department of Veterans Affairs benefits and programs based on their needs and where they are in their transition journey.
 Each module highlights real stories and examples from service members who have already transitioned from military to civilian life.
 Topics covered include disability benefits and compensation, memorial and burial benefits, education and economic support, housing benefits and health care options, including both physical and emotional health needs.

 - Department of Labor Employment Fundamentals of Career Transition

-The Department of Labor Employment Fundamentals of Career Transition provides an introduction to the tools and resources service members can use to evaluate career options, gain information for civilian employment, and understand the fundamentals of the employment process.
+This course provides an introduction to the tools and resources service members can use to evaluate career options, gain information for civilian employment and understand the fundamentals of the employment process.

-The TAP also includes a service member election of two days of instruction.
-These include the DOL Employment Track, DOL Vocational Track, DoD Education Track and the Small Business Administration Entrepreneurship Track.
-Transitioning service members must elect at least one track but may attend more than one based on their ITP and post-transition goals.
+TAP also includes a service member election of two days of instruction.
+These include the DOL Employment Track: Employment Workshop, DOL Vocational Track: Career Credential and Exploration, DOD Education Track: Managing Your Education and the Small Business Administration Entrepreneurship Track: Boots to Business.
+TSMs must elect at least one track but may attend more than one based on their ITP and post-transition goals.

-The Capstone is the culminating event where commanders verify achievement of career readiness standards and a viable ITP.
-It must happen no later than 90 days before separation or released from active duty.
+The Capstone is the culminating event where commanders verify achievement of Career Readiness Standards and a viable ITP.
+It must happen no later than 90 days before separation or release from active duty.

 - Civilian-equivalent job titles